Months of Operation

 In the 1860s, timber, tall ships and gold ruled life along the St. Mary’s River, turning the community of Sherbrooke into a prosperous boom town.
 Today, the picturesque village still stands proud, just as it did more than 100 years ago.

-At Sherbrooke Village, every day is a trip back in time as Nova Scotia’s 19th century heritage is brought to life by costumed interpreters, including blacksmiths, potters, weavers and printers.
-Whether you’re curious to try your hand at quilting or would like your picture taken at Canada’s only Ambrotype glass photo studio, our activities, learning camps and workshops for children and adults, and schedule of special events make it easy to get your hands on history all summer long!
+At Sherbrooke Village, every day is a trip back in time as Nova Scotia’s 19th-century heritage is brought to life by costumed interpreters, including blacksmiths, potters, weavers, and printers.
+Try your hand at quilting or have your picture taken at Canada’s only Ambrotype glass photo studio.
+Our activities, learning camps and workshops for children and adults, and schedule of special events make it easy to get your hands-on history all summer long!
 Join us on Facebook for regular updates.

 Admission is charged.
 There is plenty of free parking on-site.
 Bus tours are welcome.
-Site is partially wheelchair accessible.
-Picnic area is available.
+Site is partially wheelchair-accessible.
+A picnic area is available.

-Visit the village’s gift shop for a wide selection of unique village crafted pottery, ironworks, weaving and wooden furniture, handmade gifts and souvenirs or enjoy a delicious meal at the Village restaurant.
+Visit Village Treasures & Gift Shop for a wide selection of unique village crafted pottery, ironworks, weaving, wooden furniture, handmade gifts, and souvenirs; enjoy a delicious meal at McDaniel’s Tea Room & Restaurant.

 Facilities / Services